mateuszbabski/marketplace/README.md

 ## Features

 Done:
-- Register/Login for Customer and Enterpreneur separately
+- Register/Login for Customer and Shop separately

 To implement:
 - Adding, updating and deleting products available to buy
 - Searching products
 - Placing orders
-- Splitting order to notify all enterpreneurs about products to prepare
+- Splitting order to notify all shops owners about products to prepare
 - Creating and sending invoices
 - Sending email notifications about orders
 - Confirm account, forgot/reset password features